Particl-Community/academy/in-depth/indepth_voting.rst

 The process of voting and counting votes leverages the Particl Proof-of-Stake (:term:`PPoS`) staking protocol, and every round's results are publicly inscribed on the blockchain permanently.
 This provides the maximum level of transparency and security possible, making it impossible to modify past results or misreport voting outcomes.

-To determine each individual's voting power, the voting preference of a staker is only counted when they find a block.
-At the end of a voting round, all the blocks contained within the timeframe of the voting round are scanned, and those that contain votes are counted towards the final tally.
+To determine each individual’s voting power, the voting preference of a staker is only counted when they find a block.
+Then, at the end of a voting round, all the blocks within the voting round’s timeframe are scanned, and those that have votes are counted towards the final tally.
 In other words, the more a single staker finds blocks, the more voting power they hold.

 Voting rules and parameters depend on the type of proposals being voted on.

-Non Protocol Consensus Changing Proposals
+Non-Protocol Consensus-Changing Proposals
 =========================================

 +---------------+----------------------------------------------+